neftjs/neft/index.coffee.md

 *Array* Dict::values()
 ----------------------

-Returns array of the existed properties values in the *Dict*.
+This method returns array of values of stored properties.

-It always returns the same array, so don't modify it manually.
+It always returns the same array instance, so don't modify it manually.
 Use `utils.clone()` otherwise.

 ```